sametrozturk/urlShortener/README.md

 - The input URL must be in a valid format.
 - The maximum character length for the hash portion of the URL is limited to 6.
-- The service returns a meaningful message with a suitable HTTP status code.

 **Example:**